jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Apollo 8 is such a good example of this fact.

 It was named after a Greek pagan god, while being the first to travel to the moon, where its crew read from a holy book, while realizing Earth's supreme fraility.
-Jim Lovell really did erase their navigation data and it was his knowledge of the stars that saved the day.
+Jim Lovell really did erase their navigation data and it was his personal knowledge of the stars that saved the day.
 He would soon use these skills again in Apollo 13, the spacecraft that exploded and had to limb its way back home.

 The point is there is no superiority to our stories.
+Like with anything in nature, the best is determined by what the environment is and what the game requires we do.

+Mythological, philosophical, scientific interpretations of reality will always have their place.
 Each serves a function related to the time, situation, and toolset we have.

-But no story can ever supercede the rules of evolution.
+No story can ever supercede the rules of evolution.

 There are plenty of more insights this perspective can give you.
 You